-- This spectacular Demo Disc recording is big, clear, rich, dynamic, transparent and energetic – HERE is the sound we love
+- This spectacular Demo Disc recording is clear, rich, dynamic, transparent and energetic – here is the BIG, BOLD sound we love

 - “To the ultimate delight of audiences Copland managed to weave musical complexity with popular style.”

 - If you’re a fan of orchestral showpieces such as these, this is a recording from 1967 that belongs in your collection.

 - The complete list of titles from 1967 that we’ve reviewed to date can be found here.

 This vintage Turnabout pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for —this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.